Windower/docs/_pages/plugins/ime2.md

 1. Specify a more useful key combination such as **Ctrl**+**F2**, and click **OK**.

 1. Verify the new key combination in the table, and then click **OK**.

-# Basic Usage

-1. Use Windower to log into Final Fantasy XI and load the IME plugin.

-1. From the Windows language bar, change your language to Japanese.

-1. Open the chat log, and use the keyboard shortcut to change your input mode.